Greece Moments Greece Moments

 Ruins of the Baths of Tallaras

-However, both historical sites are in poor condition and are only worth a detour for history freaks.
-In addition, the Basilica of Agia Varvara not accessible through a fence with a padlock – unfortunately!
+However, both historical sites are in poor condition and are only worth a detour for history enthusiasts.
+In addition, the Basilica of Agia Varvara is not accessible due to a fence with a padlock – unfortunately!
 Some of the finds from these sites are exhibited in the Archaeological Museum in Pera Gialos.

 Maltezana Analipsi Astypalea